AuroraÕs Tale

 The ÕWarrior screamed and skidded in a wide circle, its now bare left side wheels scraping a long groove in the aeneucrete.
 Yet still the fighting vehicle continued its murderous course, crashing into the charge like a tipsy juggernaut amongst mice even as its crew screamed and died.

 It could not last.
 Finally someone managed to toss a grenade beneath its streaming carapace and blew what remained of its traction apart.
 Even then ÕWarrior would not rest as its gunner, realizing his doom and not wishing to die alone, continued firing indiscriminately into the masses.
-With both loaders dead from the heat he had only two rounds left to fire but by then a group of Arions had risked the heat of the ÕWarriorÕs hull to reach an access hatch and fling yet more grenades inside.
+With both loaders dead from the heat he had only two rounds left to fire but by then a group of Aureans had risked the heat of the ÕWarriorÕs hull to reach an access hatch and fling yet more grenades inside.

 The ÕWarrior finally died, gloriously as superheated plasma first crushed the miserable soft targets within, then blew them without as it burned through to the ammunition and turned the glowing wreck into a red column of fire and smoke.